 After two flights and several delays, we finally arrived in Munich.
-For Pete, the trip was part business and part Oktoberfest.
+For Peter, the trip was part business and part Oktoberfest.
 For me, the trip was part Oktoberfest and part hangover.
 This was my first time flying Swiss and Lufthansa and I must say, the on-board service on both airlines far exceeded any American based carrier (American, Delta, United, etc).
 We flew from London to Geneva to Munich.
-It was a very roundabout way to get to Munich, however, you gotta do what you gotta do when the company is paying for Pita’s flights.
+It was a very roundabout way to get to Munich, however, you gotta do what you gotta do when the company is paying for Peter’s flights.

 The flight times for both legs were around an hour and to my surprise, both offered a snack (sandwich) and Swiss went a step further and provided a cute little chocolate bar.
 Beer is free as is your first checked bag on both airlines.
 Airlines with freebies and good service – I imagine this is what flying was like before I was born.

 Peter and I ended up hanging out with him and his friend during the next hour-and-a-half as we waited to speak to a Lufthansa representative.
 They translated for us, made us laugh, and gave us tips for surviving our first Oktoberfest.
 Hence, not all is lost when luggage is lost.

-The Lufthansa representative said that the luggage was in Munich (awesome?) but the luggage handlers mis-routed all of the luggage and it was somewhere in the airport but they were unsure of its whereabouts.
+The Lufthansa representative said that the luggage was in Munich (awesome?) but the luggage handlers misrouted all of the luggage and it was somewhere in the airport but they were unsure of its whereabouts.
 I imagined this gigantic “conveyor belt city” under the airport and the luggage floating around the building aimlessly.
 Turns out, that’s exactly what went on for over two hours.

 Our unofficial interpreter and his friend had just come back from attending a course somewhere in Europe where they met two students from Kansas who were currently living in Kentucky.
 They told us that the women told them that people in Kentucky like horses, KFC, and something else that they could not remember.
 I told them that they probably said bourbon and the guys were like, “Yes, bourbon.
 They like bourbon.
 That’s what we learned.”

 After nearly two hours, a few bags appeared on the belt, one of which was mine.
 Shocking!
-Ten minutes passed and a few more bags appeared, none of which were Pita’s.
+Ten minutes passed and a few more bags appeared, none of which were Peter’s.
 Our unofficial interpreter said, “The luggage guy must be driving a Volkswagen Jetta or a Bug and can only bring a few bags to the belt at a time.”
 I found this extremely witty and funny but I’m afraid his joke doesn’t have the same punch in written form, so you are just going to have to trust me that it was hilarious.

-Finally, two-and-half hours after arriving at the Munich airport (approximately 1am), we decided to call it a night and head for the hotel even though Peter did not have his bag.
+Finally, two-and-half hours after landing at the Munich airport (approximately 1am), we decided to call it a night and head for the hotel even though Peter did not have his bag.
 We left our trust in Lufthansa to deliver it to the hotel the following day.